Ofenhed/WebauthnAccounting/README.md

 # Accountability in federated login systems
 I recently though about the difficulties in secure a database and its data when using federated login when you don't fully trust the identity provider (hereby referred to as IdP).
 This is a common use case these days, where IdP:s are moved to cloud systems, such as Azure AD.
 This adds additional threats, both from [state actors with legal rights to force the IdP provider to give them access](https://kryptera.se/molntjanster-och-fisa-702/), but also from [vulnerabilities in the IdP itself](https://www.cvedetails.com/vulnerability-list/vendor_id-26/product_id-38600/Microsoft-Azure-Active-Directory-Connect.html).
-For this reason, I want a another authentication (and authorization) factor for any such systems.
+For this reason, I want a another authentication (and authorization) factor for any such systems. **This document is not an argument against federated login.** Users reuse passwords, and LDAP logins still makes it so that passwords are leaked into unallocated memory or can be sniffed by malware on the server.
+You should not create your own login system if you don't really have to, and you should treat user's passwords as if they are infected.

-## Skip federated login
-It could be argued that this threat can be mitigated by not using federated logins.
-Please don't.
-TODO: Further argue why you should not implement user authentication

 ## Webauthn
 Webauthn is an API for accessing devices which can help authencicate a user.
 It uses public keys, where the hardware keys can be stored on hardware devices.
 It initially sets up the key by asking the device to generate a public/private keypair.
 The device responds with a public key and an identifier (where the identifier *may* include the encrypted private key).
 The server can then provide the identifier and a challenge to the device to get a response verifiable against the previously provided public key.

 ## General suggestion
 The federated login system is likely correct (as the threats on most days are likely small), so we should mostly trust it.
 * **Login**: We hold a database table with Webauthn data for each persistent identifier of a user received from the IdP.
 Users authenticated by the IdP who doesn't hold a valid entry in the webauthn data table should not be able to log in.
-After a successful federated login, the user should be forced to authenticate using Webauthn.
+After a successful federated login, the user must be forced to authenticate using Webauthn.
+If there is no `WEBAUTHN_TOKEN` for the current user, then the users in `TOKEN_ADMINISTRATOR` should be notified and the user must be denied access.
 * **Administration of Webauthn data**: Only users marked by the IdP (or hard coded in a configuration file, depending on how much the IdP is trusted) must be able to add or remove Webauthn data for other users.
 * **Multiple keys allowed**: All users should be able to add or remove Webauthn data for themselves.
 * **Tracability**: Webauthn data can never be removed, only marked as revoked.